ManfredSteiner/webserver-template/README.md

 #### Server side (Node.js express)

 * How to support Bootstrap V4.
-* How ro implement a non angular login page.
+* How to implement a non angular login page.
 * How to use **Font Awesome Icons** as replacement for Bootstrap V3 Glyphicons.

 #### Client side (Angular v4)